Theodoros Pangalos (politician): Early life

-Pangalos was born in Eleusis, Greece.
-He is the grandson of General and 1926 dictator Theodoros Pangalos.
+Pangalos was born in Eleusis, Greece, on 17 August 1938.
+He was the grandson of General and 1926 dictator Theodoros Pangalos.
 Some of his ancestors were Arvanites.

 Pangalos was member of the left-wing Lambrakis Youth and, in 1964, a candidate for the Hellenic Parliament with the United Democratic Left (EDA).
 Pangalos opposed the 1967 military dictatorship, and was deprived by the junta of his Greek citizenship in 1968.

 Political career

-He became a member of the Communist Party of Greece (KKE), rising to its Central Committee, before eventually joining the PASOK socialist party during the Metapolitefsi.
+Pangalos became a member of the Communist Party of Greece (KKE), rising to its Central Committee, before eventually joining the PASOK socialist party during the Metapolitefsi.
 He was elected for the first time as an MP in the 1981 general election with PASOK and has been continuously re-elected since until 2012.

 In 1996 he was appointed Minister for Foreign Affairs and held the post until his resignation in 1999, in the aftermath of the scandal involving the leader of PKK, recognized as a terrorist organization by EU, Abdullah Öcalan: helped by individual members of the Greek intelligence agencies Öcalan entered Greece illegally and was then deported to Kenya, where he was captured by Turkish agents after leaving the Greek embassy at Nairobi.

 Pangalos came under fire when he said in 2018 on a radio show “The only good Turk is a dead Turk.
 I believe this because I have not come across a good Turk.
 They lack basic appreciation.”

-He was briefly made Minister for Culture in 2000, an appointment which was widely criticized, in view of his previous statement that artists who had protested his handling of the Öcalan affair were kuradomanges (Greek: κουραδόμαγκες) (turd tough guys).
+Pangalos was briefly made Minister for Culture in 2000, an appointment which was widely criticized, in view of his previous statement that artists who had protested his handling of the Öcalan affair were kouradomanges (Greek: κουραδόμαγκες, "turd tough guys").

+Death

+Pangalos died on 31 May 2023, at the age of 84.
+His remains were cremated on 2 June.